manuthecoder/elmasri-client/README.md

 ElmasriAI offers:

-- 😎 **Friendly, yet Structured Guidance**: Students appreciate the AI's relaxed tone, though it's still focused on school-appropriate, educational content.
 - 🎙️ **Voice Recognition**: Too lazy to type?
 Just hit the microphone button and start speaking!
+- 😎 **Friendly, yet Structured Guidance**: Students appreciate the AI's relaxed tone, though it's still focused on school-appropriate, educational content.
 - 🎢 **Physics Expertise**: From kinematics to rotational dynamics, ElmasriAI explains topics in concise and readable ways, using real-world examples that make physics relatable.
-- 🧠 **Focus on Scientific Practices**: ElmasriAI encourages critical thinking by leading students through problem-solving techniques rather than simply providing answers.
-Key areas include mathematical routines, creating representations, and experimental design.
 - 🔁 **Built-In Redirection**: While students enjoy exploring Mr. Elmasri’s personality, ElmasriAI keeps discussions physics-centered.
 Any attempts to shift the topic to unrelated or inappropriate areas are politely redirected back to class-relevant content.
 - ➗ **Formula Support**: ElmasriAI incorporates LaTeX for clear, precise formula representation, so students get used to seeing equations the way they appear on exams, like `$F = ma$`.
 - 🤫 **Spoilers**: Instead of just giving away an answer to a whole physics problem, ElmasriAI will divide the steps into clickable sections so students can reveal steps one-by-one.
+- 🧠 **Focus on Scientific Practices**: ElmasriAI encourages critical thinking by leading students through problem-solving techniques rather than simply providing answers.
+Key areas include mathematical routines, creating representations, and experimental design.
 - 📲 **PWA**: Add ElmasriAI to your home screen by clicking "Install app!"
+- 🕰️ **Chat History**: Access previous conversations with ease
+- ❌ **Rate Limiting and Bot Prevention**: Prevents malicious visitors and potential abuse cases

 ElmasriAI is more than just an assistant; it’s a digital re-creation of Mr. Elmasri’s teaching style, encouraging students to learn independently while also providing the guidance needed for AP Physics success.